microsoft/onnxruntime/docs/performance/tune-performance.md

 ## Selecting the Execution Provider for best performance

-Performance is dependent on the specific model you're trying to run, the session and run options you've selected, and of course, your specific hardware target.
+Performance is dependent on the specific model you're trying to run, the session, and run options you've selected, and of course, your specific hardware target.
 Below you'll find some more information that may be helpful to select the right Execution Provider.

 ### CUDA (Default GPU) or CPU?